DelazJ/QGIS-Documentation/docs/training_manual/forestry/parameters_calculation.rst

 within each of the forest stands.
 When you want to combine information based on their relative locations, you perform a spatial join:

 #.
-Open the  :menuselection:`Vector --> Data Management --> Join attributes
+Open the :menuselection:`Vector --> Data Management Tools --> Join attributes
-   by location` tool.
+   by location...` tool.
 #.
 Set ``forest_stands_2012`` as the :guilabel:`Target vector layer`.
    The layer you want the results for.
 #.
 Set ``sample_plots_results`` as the :guilabel:`Join vector layer`.